Welcome to the Rochester Environmental Health Sciences Center!

-The EHSC provides the framework to generate novel research findings and convert these into critical information, resources, and tools used by scientists, public health officials, medical professionals, and the community to prevent disease and improve public health.
-The broad-based scientific diversity of our center members ideally positions us to utilize effective, integrative and innovative strategies to address critical questions in environmental health sciences.
+The EHSC provides the framework to generate new information, resources, and tools used by scientists, public health officials, medical professionals, and the community to prevent disease and improve public health.
+The broad-based scientific diversity of our center members ideally positions us to use effective, integrative, and innovative strategies to address critical questions in environmental health sciences